-If the "designated rate" for the holiday is time and one-half and if the employee requests compensatory time off for all hours actually worked that day, the employer may determine to pay for hours actually worked in compensatory time off at straight time and 4.5 hours in compensatory time off or cash at straight time.
+If the "designated rate" is time and one-half, and the employee requests compensatory time off for all hours worked that day, he or she shall receive compensatory time off up to eight (8) hours.
+Any comp time requested beyond eight (8) hours shall be paid in cash or time off at the employer's option.